 The number of food product recalls and packaging scandals in recent years has made many consumers cautious about what exactly they are eating.
 As a response to this, demand for traceability in the food manufacturing industry has increased.

-In turn, this has put pressure on food manufacturers to audit their packaging halls more regularly and rigorously than ever before, which can be a significant burden when a complex array of coding and packaging systems are in use.
+In turn, this has put pressure on food manufacturers to audit their packaging halls more regularly and rigorously than ever before, which can be a significant burden when a complex array of date coding and packaging systems are in use.
 Here, we explore how they can solve this problem, and improve the efficiency and accuracy of their audits and traceability searches.

 Paperless factory floor

 While paperwork is a core component of any Quality Management System, any technical manager knows that it only takes one piece of paper to go missing or something left incomplete to lead to lost time or even disastrous results when it comes to an audit.

 The problem with paper is that it relies on the operator (who may have more pressing issues on their mind than auditability) to conduct the test they were required to do and fill it in correctly.
 Secondly, errors are time-critical.
 The paperwork needs to be stored and filed in a way that enables quick retrieval and cross reference to other key documents before an audit comes along.
 However, there is a risk of data and valuable information being lost or spoilt before it gets to this point and no matter how fool-proof your filing system may be - human error can still occur.

 As we move into the “fourth industrial revolution” – Industry 4.0 – isn’t it about time we moved away from a clumsy, paper approach and jump on to the digital bandwagon before we get left behind?